SchwarzIT/hypermatch/README.md

     }
 }
 ```

-- If the value in the event is a **string**: the value is checked if it matches with "\*parallel requests\*".
+If the attribute value is type of:

+- **String**: Checks if the value matches the pattern \*parallel requests\*
-- If the value in the event is a **string array**: it checks whether the array contains a value which matches with "\*parallel requests\*".
+- **String array**: Checks if any value in the array matches the pattern

 ### "anythingBut" matching
-**anythingBut** does correspond to a boolean "not".
-It negates the included matching condition and triggers in the opposite case.
+The `anythingBut` condition negates the match, triggering only if the specified condition is not met.

 ```javascript
 {